-Even though it is a WEB section, there is a time associated with the class (T/R 3:05-4:20pm in the spring and T/R 4:35-5:50pm in the fall).
-This means that you should have that time available in your schedule to participate in the class.
+Even though it is a WEB section, there is a time associated with the class.

 This is NOT a WEB class that you take at your own pace.
+You take this class like any other class.

 Regarding attending class in 100 Thomas or watching the class online, there are THREE OPTIONS for you: